 Since independently releasing her album "Say Yes" in 2014, Corrina survived a catastrophic car wreck caused by a storm on a remote mountain highway.
 In moving through her ongoing process of rehabilitation, she has witnessed a renewed commitment to music in service of healing and change, and her creative work is emerging as a deep & powerful voice of the feminine.
 Anything but ordinary folk, her sophisticated rhythms are rooted and driving, and are complimented with rich and mystical musical contributions from her queer, femme, and cultural community, including unique and intuitive harmonies from her sister Jessica Dawn.
 Whether at a concert, a conference, or a campfire, her performances are alive with gratitude and presence, and are always vulnerable, participatory, and deeply passionate experiences.

-She is grateful to the səlil̓wətaʔɬ, xʷməθkʷəy̓əm & Sḵwx̱wú7mesh people for welcoming her on their territory, and is humbled & happy to call this place home.
+Based in Vancouver, BC, she is deeply grateful to the səlil̓wətaʔɬ, xʷməθkʷəy̓əm & Sḵwx̱wú7mesh people for allowing her to do what she loves most on their ancestral territory, and is humbled & happy to call this place home.